-ESBL stands for extended-spectrum beta-lactamases, i.e. a group of enzymes produced by both Gram-negative and Gram-positive bacteria which can hydrolyze all β- lactam agents except carbapenems and cephamycins.
-ESBLs belong to group 2be or group 2d (OXA-type) of Bush-Jacoby-Medeiros classification scheme.
+ESBL stands for extended-spectrum beta-lactamases, i.e., a group of enzymes produced by Gram-negative and Gram-positive bacteria that can hydrolyze all β- lactam agents except carbapenems and cephamycins.
+ESBLs belong to group 2be or group 2d (OXA-type) of the Bush-Jacoby-Medeiros classification scheme.

 Transmission of ESBL

-Being plasmid-mediated, genes encoding ESBL are easily exchanged not only among the same group but also in different bacterial species.
-For eg: ESBL genes from E.coli can be transferred either to Klebsiella, Pseudomonas or even to gram-positive bacteria.
+Being plasmid-mediated, genes encoding ESBL are easily exchanged among the same group and in different bacterial species.
+E.g., ESBL genes from E. coli can be transferred either to Klebsiella, Pseudomonas or even to gram-positive bacteria.

-In clinical or community setting, such ESBL producing organisms are transmitted either by direct contact with an infected person’s bodily fluids (blood, drainage from a wound, urine, bowel movements, or phlegm) or contact with equipment or surfaces that have been contaminated with such organisms (as in case of catheters or surgical instruments) or contaminated hands.
+In a clinical or community setting, such ESBL-producing organisms are transmitted either by direct contact with an infected person’s bodily fluids (blood, drainage from a wound, urine, bowel movements, or phlegm) or contact with equipment or surfaces that have been contaminated with such organisms (as in case of catheters or surgical instruments) or contaminated hands.

-ESBL producing bacteria may cause a wide range of infections leading from uncomplicated urinary tract infection (UTI), diarrhea, skin infections to life-threatening bloodstream infections (such as septic shock) pneumonia, gastroenteritis, nosocomial infections, etc. Plasmids responsible for ESBL production also carry genes encoding resistance to other classes of antibiotics (for example, aminoglycosides, quinolones, etc).
+ESBL-producing bacteria may cause a wide range of infections, from uncomplicated urinary tract infection (UTI), diarrhea, and skin infections to life-threatening bloodstream infections (such as septic shock), pneumonia, gastroenteritis, nosocomial infections, etc. Plasmids responsible for ESBL production also carry genes encoding resistance to other classes of antibiotics (for example, aminoglycosides, quinolones, etc).
 This limits the treatment options of ESBL-producing organisms and poses a threat to successful treatment.

 Classification of Beta lactamases

 The Ambler molecular classification and the Bush-Jacoby-Medeiros functional classification are the two most commonly used classification systems for β-lactamases.